tyconsulting/blog.tyang.github.io/_posts/2019-03-08-extracting-high-resolution-icons-from-the-azure-portal.md

 Few notes:

 <ul>
-    <li>the svg code for some icons may have the “fill-rule” attributes. if this is the case, replace it with “fill” attribute and the colour code from the “Computed” tab, and remove the “class” attribute. (for example, the new Log Analytics icon):</li>
+    <li>the svg code for some icons may have the "fill-rule" attributes. if this is the case, replace it with "fill" attribute and the colour code from the "Computed" tab, and remove the "class" attribute. (for example, the new Log Analytics icon):</li>
 </ul>

 <a href="https://blog.tyang.org/wp-content/uploads/2019/03/image-7.png"><img width="402" height="452" title="image" style="display: inline; background-image: none;" alt="image" src="https://blog.tyang.org/wp-content/uploads/2019/03/image_thumb-7.png" border="0"></a>

 <ul>
-    <li>You may also convert the rgb colour code to the hex colour code, and use the hex code in the “fill” attribute.</li>
+    <li>You may also convert the rgb colour code to the hex colour code, and use the hex code in the "fill" attribute.</li>
 </ul>